knowusuboaky/RAGFlowChain/README.md

 - **`system_prompt`**:
   - **Type**: `str`
   - **Description**: A prompt given to the language model to guide its responses.
 This could include instructions or context specific to the application.
+If set to `None`, a default system prompt will be used.

 - **`chat_history_prompt`**:
   - **Type**: `str`
   - **Description**: A prompt template that incorporates the chat history, helping the model maintain context across multiple interactions.
+If set to `None`, a default prompt for contextualizing questions will be used.

+- **`tavily_search`**:
+  - **Type**: `str` or `TavilySearchResults` instance (Optional)
+  - **Description**: This argument allows you to integrate real-time web search results into your RAG chain.
+You can provide either your Tavily API key as a string or an instance of `TavilySearchResults`.
+If provided, the chain will include up-to-date web search results in its responses.

 #### Return Values: